sav-che/TL-2/Authors/Boros, Ádám {std. Boros}.md

-> [!cite] BHL link: this entry starts at [page 358](https://www.biodiversitylibrary.org/item/103859#page/368/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 358](https://www.biodiversitylibrary.org/page/33265555) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Boros, Ádám (1900-1973), Hungarian botanist (bryologist, florist, geo-botanist), studied at the University of Budapest 1918-1922, Dr. bot.
 1922, employed by the Hungarian medical plants station from 1922, director ib.
-1945, also with the state agricultural botany institute, lecturer at the Pázmány Péter University 1929, professor 1949, Dr. biol. sci. at the Science Academy Budapest. (*Boros*).
+1945, also with the state agricultural botany institute, lecturer at the Pázmány Péter University 1929, professor 1949, Dr. biol. sci. at the Science Academy Budapest.
+**Abbreviated name**: *Boros*

 #### Herbarium and types